tryffel/eventsourcing/README.md

 ### Custom event store

-If you want to store your events in another database beside the already implemented event stores: `sql`, `bbolt`, `esdb` or `memory`, you can implement a custom made event store.
-It has to implement the following  interface to support the eventsourcing.Repository.
+If you want to store events in a database beside the already implemented event stores (`sql`, `bbolt`, `esdb` and `memory`) you can implement, or provide, another event store.
+It has to implement the `EventStore`  interface to support the eventsourcing.Repository.

 ```go
 type EventStore interface {